papsti/macpan-workshop/syllabus.md

 [^Rfamiliarity]: Although participants familiar with [R](https://www.r-project.org/) will be more comfortable with the material, familiarity will not be assumed.

-[^statisticalmodelling]: Deep technical knowledge is not required, but we will refer to concepts like prediction intervals, parameter estimates, likelihood functions, and prior distributions.
-Just having an educated guess about what these terms mean should be sufficient.
+[^statisticalmodelling]: Deep technical knowledge is not required.
+We will briefly review some statistical concepts, including prediction intervals, parameter estimates, likelihood functions, and prior distributions, so that everyone is on the same page.